 The outlook for a patient (prognosis) with hydrocephalus depends primarily on how quickly the condition is diagnosed and treated, and whether there are any underlying disorders.

-But the term "water in the brain" is incorrect, because the brain is surrounded by CSF (cerebrospinal fluid), not water.
+But the term "water in the brain" is incorrect, because the brain is surrounded by CSF (cerebrospinal fluid) and not water.

 - Nervous system protection

 The brain produces about a pint of cerebrospinal fluid each day, and the old cerebrospinal fluid is absorbed by the blood vessels.
 If the production and removal of cerebrospinal fluid is disrupted, cerebrospinal fluid can build up, causing hydrocephalus.

 There are a number of types of hydrocephalus: